camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md

 - [Kafka Consumer Connector](/components/connectors/out-of-the-box-connectors/kafka.md) - Consume messages from [Kafka](https://kafka.apache.org/) from your BPMN process.
 - [RabbitMQ Consumer Connector](/components/connectors/out-of-the-box-connectors/rabbitmq-outbound.md) - Receive messages from [RabbitMQ](https://www.rabbitmq.com/) in your BPMN process.
 - [Slack inbound Connector](/components/connectors/out-of-the-box-connectors/slack.md) - Trigger a [Slack](https://slack.com) bot to start a BPMN process with an event or a slash command
 - [Twilio Webhook Connector](/components/connectors/out-of-the-box-connectors/twilio.md) - Start a process instance triggered by a [Twilio webhook](https://www.twilio.com/docs/usage/webhooks).
-Can be used as an intermediate connector in existing processes.
+Can be used as an intermediate Connector in existing processes.

 </TabItem>